lymalley/fork-demo-1/README.md

 here's another change

-this is changed by Tim
+this is changed by Tim Wertz